edgio-docs/edgio-docs/guides/debugging.md

 # Debugging

-This guide shows you how to debug applications running locally behind the XDN.
+This guide shows you how to debug applications running locally behind {{ PRODUCT_NAME }}.

 ## Visual Studio Code